Pre-recorded Sessions: From 4 December 2020 | Live Sessions: 10 – 13 December 2020

 Please see the Recognition Benefits for a summary of what you will receive if your work and/or proposal are accepted by SIGGRAPH Asia.

 You can apply for a 100% discount for up to one presenter per half-day course or per short course via the submission system.
-One presenter per half-day course, and one presenter per short course can apply for travel reimbursement.
-Travel reimbursement for presenters outside South Korea is up to USD $1,000; for presenters inside South Korea is of up to USD $500.

 Once your contribution is accepted, you will receive a link via email to the appropriate form for your contribution.
 You will be required to prepare the final print-ready file following the specifications in the acceptance notification.